 Everyone Speaks in Stories

 Regardless of the technical training of the listener, we all understand and enjoy stories.
-No need to jump into abstract symbols.
+Everyone speaks in stories or at least should because it makes it easier to remember the message.
+There is no need to jump into abstract symbols.
 Show interaction among characters.
 Include objects that have intrinsic meaning for your audience.
 Show benefits being delivered, albeit metaphorically.
 Organize your story in time or space, and you can show people what you do.

 Distinguishing value versus waste, strategic intent, and communicating process outcomes are all important elements of visual management.
 A visual workplace communicates loud and clear what is important and to whom.